Climates of Inequality: Stories of Environmental Justice

 Tuesday, March 16, 7-8:30 pm

 An introduction to environmental justice challenges in the Twin Cities through a storytelling lens and focusing on first-person narratives.
 Moderated by Michelle Garvey, Program Director, Environmental Justice, HECUA.
 Co-sponsored by Heritage Studies and Public History, University of Minnesota.
-Find out more, here.
+This event has passed, but you can rewatch the discussion here or read the follow-up blog post here

 University-Tribal Partnerships to Support Sovereignty and Environmental Justice